Estadio Azteca exterior view in Mexico City

 About Estadio Azteca

 This is where Pelé lifted his third World Cup trophy in 1970.
 Where Maradona scored both the “Hand of God” and the “Goal of the Century” against England in 1986.
 Where the Mexican national team has built a fortress that visiting teams genuinely fear.
-The altitude alone is a weapon — at 2,200 meters, the thin air saps stamina from opponents who aren’t acclimatized.
+The altitude alone is a weapon.
+At 2,200 meters, the thin air saps stamina from opponents who aren’t acclimatized.

 Getting to Estadio Azteca